 Hop on My Email List

 Another way you can help grow The Renegade Coder is by hopping on my email list.
-Every Friday at noon EST, I send out an email with my latest articles from the week.
-Since I typically publish two articles a week, you can expect that weekly email to include two new articles.
-For instance, the Valentine’s Day edition included the following articles:
+On the 1st of every month at noon EST, I send out an email with my latest articles from the week.
+Since I typically publish two articles a week, you can expect that monthly email to include between 8 and 10 posts.

 If you’d like to stay up to date with the latest The Renegade Coder content, I recommend hopping on my email list.
 If you’re not sure you’re ready for that kind of commitment, I keep an archive of 20 most recent newsletters for your perusal.